A repair-first mindset can provide multiple benefits for today’s collision centres.

 If an estimator or repair planner is poorly trained, the risk of supplements greatly increases which in turn can lead to parts delays, reworks and inefficient shop repair process as well as delays to estimates and supplements being approved.

-While Flockhart acknowledges that it is not realistic to eradicate these issues entirely, it is possible to reduce the impact they have on the overall repair process and the shop’s ability to make money.
+While Flockhart acknowledges that it is not realistic to eradicate these issues, it is possible to reduce the impact they have on the overall repair process and the shop’s ability to make money.

-He notes that through initiatives such as effective estimator training, as well as providing technicians with the skills to straighten vehicle outer panels and repair them instead of replacing them, shops are able to reduce supplements, mitigate parts related issues, boost touch times, increase labour hours and as a result achieve greater labour gross margins and overall shop gross profits.
+He notes that through initiatives such as effective estimator training, as well as providing technicians with the skills to straighten vehicle outer panels and repair them instead of replacing them, shops can reduce supplements, mitigate parts related issues, boost touch times, increase labour hours and as a result achieve greater labour gross margins and overall shop gross profits.